isomerpages/moe-dunmansec/_student-development-programme/Character & Citizenship/Character & Citizenship Programme.md

      style="width:50%;float:left">

-Click on this <a href="https://sites.google.com/moe.edu.sg/mdd2020/g-lettered-words/" target="_blank"><b>link</b></a> to view more hand drawn bookmarks by our students. **(This was a VIA project executed by our secondary two students to promote the love for the English Language as well as to share good public speaking tips.)**
+<p style="text-align: justify;">Click on this <a href="https://sites.google.com/moe.edu.sg/mdd2020/g-lettered-words/" target="_blank"><b>link</b></a> to view more hand drawn bookmarks by our students.
+(This was a VIA project executed by our secondary two students to promote the love for the English Language as well as to share good public speaking tips.)</p>

 *   **Counselling Programme**

-The purpose of Counselling Programme providing timely counselling support for the students.
-Supporting the programme are the ECG counsellor, school counsellors teacher counsellors and AED (LBS - Learning Behaviour Specialist).
+<p style="text-align: justify;">The purpose of Counselling Programme providing timely counselling support for the students.
+Supporting the programme are the ECG counsellor, school counsellors teacher counsellors and AED (LBS - Learning Behaviour Specialist).</p>

 *   **National Education Programme**

-The goal of the National Education Programme is to develop national cohesion, cultivate the instinct for survival as a nation and boost student confidence in our nation’s future.
+<p style="text-align: justify;">The goal of the National Education Programme is to develop national cohesion, cultivate the instinct for survival as a nation and boost student confidence in our nation’s future.</p>

 <img src="/images/Student%20Development%20Programme/CCP/NE%20photo%202.jpeg"
      style="width:60%;float:left">